mccaffers/backtesting-engine-cpp/README.md

 ## Setup

 This backtesting engine can pull tick data from local files or from a Postgres database (I'm using QuestDB).
-Strategy execution is dispatched via a Redis list called `strategy_queue`, with each entry a Base64-encoded JSON payload — the `load` subcommand enqueues strategies (LPUSH) and the `run` subcommand dequeues and executes them (RPOP).
+Strategy execution is dispatched via a Redis list called `strategy_queue`, with each entry a Base64-encoded JSON payload, the `load` subcommand enqueues strategies (LPUSH) and the `run` subcommand dequeues and executes them (RPOP).
 The default workflow expects a local `redis-server` listening on `127.0.0.1:6379`.

 ### Clone with submodules